Madame-Aehm/CAB-Project-3-Spikes/spike7/notes.md

 },
 ```

 To access the return of this function, we use the `useLoaderData()` Hook on the component.
-If we comment out our useEffect and log the Hook result to the console, we can see it's the same fetch response we would normally recieve.
+If we comment out our useEffect and log the Hook result to the console, we can see it's the same fetch response we would normally receive.
 We can now handle that data how we want.
 I will still always check for errors, and I will still need to set the types of my response data.

 ```tsx
 const loaderData = useLoaderData() as RickMorty;